anatosun/plex2mix/README.md

 ## Installation

-You must clone the repository locally and execute:
+You must clone this repository locally and execute:

 ```bash
 python setup.py install --user